 When you go solar for your household energy needs, you’ll save money on electric bills and add value to your home.
 Want to do even more?
-By driving an electric vehicle (EV) you’ll power it with sustainable energy from the sun.
+By driving an electric vehicle (EV), you’ll power it with sustainable energy from the sun.
 Another benefit, the maintenance of an EV is minimal, costing much less than conventional vehicles.

 There are three levels of chargers currently available.

 Level 1 (trickle) charging typically takes 15 hours to fully charge an EV.
 That means that owners may need to charge during peak usage times or feel compelled to ‘top off’ using public charging stations to avoid range anxiety — expensive alternatives!
-Level 2 or even Level 3 chargers offer faster charging alternatives and may be well worth costs.
+Level 2 or even Level 3 chargers offer faster-charging alternatives and may be well worth the costs.
 For those who are new to EVs.
 Here is a quick primer on chargers:

 Level 1 Chargers

 These typically come with your car and are able to be used with your home electric outlets.

 - Easily adaptable, use with a standard 110 outlet

 - Easy to transport to allow remote charging

 - Typical charging time for a full charge is 15 hours

 - Most basic charge systems with no interface